alshedivat/al-folio/_news/online_living.md

 ---
 layout: post
-title: my online living
+title: My online living
 date: 2022-01-01 16:11:00-0400
 inline: false
 related_posts: false
 ---

-I created this new to write about my websites and blogs on the internet.
+I created this news post to write about my websites and blogs on the internet.

 I have several website which I dedicated for different writting purposes: